Do I need a small business cybersecurity plan?

 Having a plan is the best way to help you deal with cyberattacks.
 Think about the type of data that your company collects and uses.
 Is access limited to that data?
 Are there protections in place?

 Working with your IT provider or an outside vendor to do an audit can be a good way to start this type of analysis.
 The audit will help you address weaknesses as part of creating your cybersecurity plan.
+It can be helpful to make written policies for employees to follow including your:

 Having a Non-Disclosure Agreement with your workforce that addresses client data and proprietary information, in addition to security software and training, is a good idea as well.